SCROLL DOWN TO BOTTOM FOR SPANISH TRANSLATION (PDF), COURTESY OF ADVOCATUS: http://www.revistaadvocatus.com/

 The first picture we showed them was a map of Cairo.
 One minister said, "I recognize the map and I recognize that it is Cairo because of the way the Nile twists and turns.
 But what I don't recognize is the color coding."

 We had used nine different colors to identify the way real estate assets are held in Cairo.
 We had discovered that as in Peru, most Egyptians work outside the law.
 It doesn't mean these people have no law.
-Rather, they have rules that they themselves have created -- similar to what Americans did during the 19th century.
+Rather, they have rules that they themselves have created—similar to what Americans did during the 19th century.
 In the United States of 150 years ago, fines for disobeying the law were very different from village to village; the sheriff basically established what the fine was.
 California, for instance, had 800 types of rules in the mid-1880s, known as the Mining Claims Association.

 I said, "It's outrageous.
 We can't have that.
-However, my team has used photogrammetry to measure the number of buildings on agricultural land, of which there are 4,700,000.
+However, my team has used photogrammetry to measure the number of buildings on agricultural land, of which there are 4.7 million.
 At $10,500 per building, established by a surveyor that your government trusts and respects, I calculate that you've got about $50 billion of dead capital in just the agricultural sector."

-I said, "Yes, I'm sure that you built them legally, but as you may recall, these buildings are in Nasser City, where you built only two-story buildings.
+I said, "Yes, I'm sure that you built them legally, but as you may recall, these buildings are in Nasser City, where you only allowed two-story buildings.
 These are six stories.
 So you need to ask: Who built the other four stories?
 Obviously, it was the people who lived in story number one and in story number two.
 They made a deal and built stories number three, four, five, and six; I could show you other places where they even went up to ten.
 You can see that in the Cairo horizon, where some of the buildings tilt slightly to one side or the other."

 All of a sudden, our Egyptian friend started realizing, as we had in Peru, that a large part of the enterprise in his country was functioning outside the law right under his own nose, but until now he didn't have the categories with which to distinguish one extralegal enterprise from another.